Kairum-Labs/should/README.md

 `Should` is a lightweight and intuitive assertion library for Go, designed to make your tests more readable and expressive.
 It provides **exceptionally detailed error messages** to help you debug failures faster and understand exactly what went wrong.

+> **⚠️ Pre-Release Notice**: I'm actively working towards the first stable release (v1.0.0) in the coming weeks.
+Some changes to the API might still happen, but I'd really appreciate it if anyone could test the current assertions and share any feedback or suggestions!

 ## Features

 - **Detailed Error Messages**: Get comprehensive, contextual error information for every assertion type.